longfeiCA/longfeica.github.io/_posts/2025-05-27-DBMS-notes.md

 ## Unit 3: Introduction to SQL

-    Characteristics of SQL, Advantages of SQL, SQL data types and literals, Types of SQL commands, SQL operators and their procedure, Tables, views and indexes, Insert, update and delete operations, Queries and sub queries, Scalar and Aggregate functions, Joins, Unions, Intersection, Minus.
+    Characteristics of SQL, Advantages of SQL, SQL data types and literals, Types of SQL commands, SQL operators and their precedence, Tables, views and indexes, Insert, update and delete operations, Queries and sub queries, Scalar and Aggregate functions, Joins, Unions, Intersection, Minus.

 Core Commands